 The UCM Marching Mules have a tradition of serving the institution as the musical ambassadors for the university community.
 Consisting of students from almost every department and major on campus, the Marching Mules provide excitement on and off the field during the football season.
 All members of the Marching Mules receive a service award for their participation, and additional scholarships may be available depending on the student's performance ability and availability to audition for other UCM Music ensembles.

-For more information, please contact Dr. Julia Baumanis, Director of Athletic Bands.
+For more information, please contact Professor Michael Griffith, Director of Athletic Bands.

 The UCM Basketball Pep Band performs at all men's and women's home basketball games and during postseason travel for the MIAA and NCAA tournaments.
 In 2018, the pep band traveled with the Jennies all the way to the National Championship game, bringing home the second title in school history.